reneepaternesi/notifications-app/README.md

 This project's goal is to implement a simple web app that allows to see anomaly service notifications, in response to the received coding challenge

-## Steps to run hhe project locally
+## Steps to run the project locally
 1. Clon repo
 2. Install dependencies with `npm i`
 3. Run `npm start`